thingsym/wp-compose/README.md

 ### How do you develop themes/plugins with WP Compose?

-There are two ways to put the themes/plugins you are developing.

-One is to put its in the `/src/themes` or `/src/plugins` folder and mount it to WordPress container.
+To put the themes/plugins you are developing in the `/src/themes` or `/src/plugins` folder and mount it to WordPress container.

 Set volumes in docker-compose.yml.